Why outsource your company’s corporate secretarial services?

 - Obtaining internal and external agreements to all documentation for circulation to shareholders;

-- coordinating the administration and attending of meetings and taking minutes; and
+- coordinating the administration and attending of meetings and taking minutes

 - ensuring that correct procedures are followed.

-- Ensuring that the company complies with its constitution; and
+- Ensuring that the company complies with its constitution

 - drafting and incorporating amendments in accordance with the correct procedures.